W427697/Discord-/docs/builders/vite.md

 ## Configuration

-Out of the box, Storybook's Vite builder includes a set of configuration defaults for the supported frameworks, merged with your default `vite.config.js` configuration.
+Out of the box, Storybook's Vite builder includes a set of configuration defaults for the supported frameworks, merged with your `vite.config.js` configuration file.
 We recommend keeping your Storybook Vite configuration the same as your app Vite configuration by only making changes to your `vite.config.js`.
-But you can also fine-tune the configuration specifically for Storybook by adjusting your Storybook configuration file (`.storybook/main.js|ts`) and provide the following:
+But you can also fine-tune the configuration specifically for Storybook by adjusting your Storybook configuration file (`.storybook/main.js|ts`) and providing the following:

 <!-- prettier-ignore-start -->